Students have a voice

 Natspec colleges make sure that students are a part of the decision making process, and that their views are taken into account when planning programmes, activities and provision.

-- Student councils: student representatives from different parts of the colleges are elected to speak for their groups.
-The council is sometimes linked to the formal governance of the college, with a student representative on the board of governors.
+- Students elect representatives for their Student’s Union / Council.
+Elected from different parts of the college, they speak on behalf of their peers.
+Students’ Unions and Councils can be linked to the formal governance of the college.
+There may be a student representative on the Board of Governors.

-- Some colleges support students to speak speaking at national conferences run by organisations such as the National Union of Students
+- Some colleges support students to attend national events and conferences.
+Events like Natspec’s Student Voice Parliament provide an opportunity for students to speak and present their ideas.
+Additionally, students may have the opportunity to speak at events run by organisations such as the National Union of Students (NUS).

-- Students write and design their own newsletters
+- Students writing and designing their own newsletters.

-- Some colleges have a facility such as a ‘Big Brother booth’ for students to record their own video diary – e.g. on topics like “when is a lesson good”
+- Some colleges have facilities for students to record their own video diary.
+Sometimes, this will be on a specific prompt – for example, on topics like “when is a lesson good”

 Download the learner survey data from 2016.